-- For more than 20 years, we have co-sponsor Spirits of the Past, the dramatic history walk featuring Medina's Historic Square, in cooperation with The Medina County Historical Society and the Medina County Show Biz Company.
+- For more than 20 years, the MC Arts Council has co-sponsored Spirits of the Past, the dramatic history walk featuring Medina's Historic Square, in cooperation with The Medina County Historical Society and the Medina County Show Biz Company.

 - We publish Arts Views, a quarterly newsletter and arts calendar.

 - We're on Facebook, Twitter and offer resources for providing up-to-date information to members and the public about local arts activities.

 Dan Hostetler, President • Pat Chaloupek, Vice President